ItzMati/FemboyDiscordBot/README.md

 ## /guess_femboy
 starts the femboy guessing game.
 It's a game where you get sent a picture of either a woman or a femboy and you have to guess which one it is.

-## /guessing_points
+## /guessing_points (member)
-Shows the amount of points you have in the femboy guessing game
+Shows the amount of points you have in the femboy guessing game or shows the amount fo points someone else has.

+## /leaderboard
+Shows a leaderboard for the Femboy guessing game

 ## /help
 This sends a message that describes each command.
 Kind of like this read me but shorter and less detailed.